balderdashy/sails-docs/Migration-Guide.md

 In your `views/layout.ejs` file you will need to remove the asset partials used by Asset-Rack.
 You now have the option to choose how you want to include your assets.
-If you would like to point directly to your assets they will available from the `.tmp/public` folder can be included like:
+If you would like to point directly to your assets they will available from the `.tmp/public` folder and can be included like:

 ```html
 <link href="/styles/main.css" rel="stylesheet" type="text/css">